dragonwasrobot/dragonwasrobot.github.io/_posts/2015-05-18-a-primer-on-the-coq-proof-assistant.md

 ### Introduction

-In this post, I will give a short primer on [interactive theorem proving](http://en.wikipedia.org/wiki/Proof_assistant) in the [Coq Proof Assistant](http://en.wikipedia.org/wiki/Coq) (or simply, Coq) with the guiding example of natural numbers and their basic arithmetic
+In this post, we give a short primer on
+[interactive theorem proving](http://en.wikipedia.org/wiki/Proof_assistant) in the [Coq Proof Assistant](http://en.wikipedia.org/wiki/Coq) (or simply, Coq) with the guiding example of natural numbers and their basic arithmetic